phonedude/cs395-s20/assignments/assignment-02.md

 * Prepare a presentation of about 15-20 minutes about your ideas for the four application requirements, and give thought to application to [NASA’s four Mission Directorates](http://www.nasa.gov/offices/education/missions/).

 * I will work with the students individually, both in-class and off-line, to help craft your submissions.
+For now, use Google Docs for collaborative editing/feedback (remember to allow "rhodewarriors@gmail.com" to access your docs).

 * Submissions will be via a pull request, with the following path ".../cs395-s20/submissions/YOURACCTNAME/assignment-01/".